Skip to main content

 • put a stop to any behaviour that prevents people from negotiating fairly

-We aim to complete the mediation process within 8 weeks for a Community case.
-Family mediations take longer as they involve more meetings with the families involved, but are usually completed within 12 weeks.
-Workplace mediation takes place over 2 separate days and is usually completed within a timescale of 8 weeks.
+We aim to complete the mediation process within 2 weeks for a 2 party case.
+Mediations with more than 2 partes can take longer as they involve more meetings.
 The Restorative Justice programme work with the offender before they meet with the victim of their crime.
-The process can take up to 12 weeks.
+The process can take up to 8 weeks.

-We work with partner agencies who refer Community cases involving neighbour disputes to Smile, so there is no cost to you for our mediation service.
-There is a cost for the Workplace mediation and Family Systems programme – please contact us to discuss the details as the cost varies depending on the type of mediation you require.
+We work with partner agencies who refer community and neighbourhood cases to Smile, so there is no cost to you for our mediation service.

-Smile will contact you to arrange an initial discussion with two of our mediators at your home, or via telephone.
-They will listen to your issues and discuss all the options that are available to you.
+Smile will contact you to arrange an initial discussion with two of our mediators either virtually (by Zoom or Teams) or by telephone.
+They will listen to the issues and discuss all the options that are available to you.
 The mediators will also speak with the other parties involved and listen to their issues.
-Everything you say to the mediators is kept confidential – we will not disclose anything you say to your neighbours or the agency who referred you to us (unless you tell us something which is considered a safeguarding isue).
-If all parties are willing, a joint meeting will be arranged at a neutral venue or on Zoom (don’t worry, we’ll help you with this if you need it).
+Everything you say to the mediators is kept confidential within the Smile Team – we will not disclose anything you say to your neighbours or the agency who referred you to us (unless you tell us something which is considered a safeguarding isue).
+If all parties are willing, a joint meeting will be arranged at a neutral venue or on Zoom or Teams (don’t worry, we’ll help you with this if you need it).
 Our mediators will be there and will explain the mediation process.
-The whole process is usually completed within 8 weeks.
+We aim for the whole process to be completed within 2 weeks.

 1. Preparation: During the initial discussion the mediators will have asked you what you would like to happen and to think about the things you want to say at a meeting with the other parties.
 During the joint meeting, each party has uninterrupted time to explain how they see the situation and what they would like to happen.